MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

     - `--dotNetAddInsPackage` should be used to point the conversion tool to an AL file containing declarations for the .NET types that represent .NET control addins.
 Use this to inject a custom set of .NET control add-in declarations.
 This is the file you created in the previous step.

     - `--dotNetTypePrefix` should be used to specify a prefix for all the .NET type aliases created by the conversion tool.
 In AL, .NET type declarations are in the global namespace, and this will prevent conflicts between different solutions.
+    - `--rename` changes names of the output files to prevent clashes with the source .txt files, so that that your resources are not overwritten by files with the sane name.

 > [!NOTE]
-If you are interested in migrating your localization resources, you should use the ```--addLegacyTranslationInfo``` switch to instruct Txt2Al to generate information about the legacy IDs of the translation code.
+>If you are interested in migrating your localization resources, you should use the `--addLegacyTranslationInfo` switch to instruct Txt2Al to generate information about the legacy IDs of the translation code.

 When completed, there will be an al for for each object.